IT Careers

 Follow us

-Landing a job as a help desk analyst tends to be the first step — not the last — in someone’s career path.
-Many IT professionals who started out as help desk analysts have since moved on to earning great salaries.
+Landing a job as a help desk analyst tends to be the first step — not the last — in someone’s IT career path.
+Many IT professionals who started as help desk analysts have since moved on to earn great salaries.
 That’s not to say a help desk analyst’s salary is bad, but depending on where you live and work, it might feel lacking.
-But the job can often lead to much bigger and better salaries in more complex and challenging careers.
+However, the job can often lead to much bigger and better salaries in more complex and challenging careers.

-So for those who are starting out as help desk analysts, the question becomes what your job should pay you.
+So the question becomes: what should your job pay you?
 The first lesson is location: fair salaries for help desk analysts change a lot based on where you work.
 Experience and training also matter a lot.
 Most help desk analyst positions are bare-bones entry-level.
-But with training and certifications, you can prove yourself more valuable and earn better salaries.
+But with training and certifications, you can prove yourself more valuable and increase your earnings.

 What is a Help Desk Analyst?

-A help desk analyst is often the first line of defense for a customer service/customer support team.
-Broadly speaking, help desk analysts are often the people who receive the initial inquiry from a customer and decide whether it’s a routine issue that they can fix or something that needs more advanced support.
+A help desk analyst often serves as the first line of defense for a customer service or support team.
+Generally speaking, help desk analysts are the individuals who receive the initial inquiry from a customer and determine whether it’s a routine issue they can resolve or if it requires more advanced support.

-Help desk analysts spend a lot of their time with clients and customers.
-Sometimes over the phone, sometimes via email or live chat.
-One of the most valuable things a help desk analyst can do for any company is filter.
-In the medical world, it’s known as triage.
-In the IT world, a help desk analyst recognizes the relatively simple hardware, software or network issues that they can fix quickly, then does so.
-But they also recognize the more complex issues and send those to the right people.
+Help desk analysts spend a lot of their time with clients and customers, sometimes over the phone, and other times via email or live chat.
+One of the most valuable things a help desk analyst can do for any company is filtering.
+In the medical world, this is known as triage.
+In the IT world, a help desk analyst recognizes the relatively simple hardware, software, or network issues that can be fixed quickly and proceeds to do so.
+They also identify the more complex issues and forward those to the appropriate personnel.

 Help desk analysts tend to be paid entry-level salaries.
-That’s because their responsibilities often don’t include dealing with complex issues.
-But as a help desk analyst learns more about hardware, software and network troubleshooting, management and configuration, they can look forward to an increased salary and job prospects.
+That’s because their responsibilities generally don’t include dealing with complex issues.
+But, as a help desk analyst learns more about hardware, software, network troubleshooting, management, and configuration, they can look forward to an increased salary and job prospects.

 41 Real Salaries for Help Desk Analysts

 Now that you have a sense of what a help desk analyst does, let’s inspect salaries.
 We wanted to get snapshots that explain salaries for help desk analysts around the country.
 As you’ll see, the national average and state-by-state averages look pretty different.
-But even inside the same states, different cities have very different salary averages.
+However, even within the same states, different cities have very different salary averages.

-Those are the national numbers.
-But look at this chart of 41 help desk analyst salaries.
-You’ll see that some cities differ from the national averages quite a bit.
+Those are the national numbers. but look at this chart for 41 help desk analysts' salaries from around the United States, via ZipRecruiter.
+You’ll see that some cities differ quite a bit from the national averages.

 City